aman3599/Stock-Price-Prediction/README.md

-# Stock Price Prediction using Linear Regression
+# Stock Price Prediction using Machine Learning

-This project implements stock price prediction using linear regression techniques.
+This project implements stock price prediction using linear and logistic regression techniques.
 The model predicts stock prices based on features like open, high, and low prices using historical stock data.

 ## Project Overview